Life in USA

 After the first day, we both had stiff necks from looking up at the skyscrapers.
 Piaget Watch Co. was located at 1345 Avenue of the Americas, on the 31st floor.
 It took the elevator all but 36 seconds to get up there.
 The windows at the office were facing north.
 I could see across Central Park to Harlem and the Bronx.
 An incredible view!

 The Wellington Hotel was just a block west of work.
 Returning home on the third day, our room had been broken into.
-The thieves got away with my photo camera and all our cash, about $120.
+The thieves got away with my photo camera and our cash, about $120.
 Luckily I had deposited $500 in the bank the day before!
 Welcome to life in the Big Apple!

 A few weeks later, we moved into a furnished apartment in Astoria, a nice Greek-Italian neighborhood in Queens.
 There was a German butcher down the street, an Italian bakery across from us, a KeyFoods supermarket, and a Laundromat at the corner of 30th Avenue.
 We loved Astoria.
-The commute to work was just a twenty-minute ride on the RR Subway line - no transfer needed.
+The commute to work was just a 20-minute ride on the RR Subway line - no transfer needed.

 Two months later, our savings ran out, and I had to find a second source of income.
-I would solicit watches that need repair from prestigious Jewelers on 5th Avenue—picking up and delivering during my lunch hour and repairing them at night on a small table in the corner of our bedroom.
+I would solicit watches in need of repair from prestigious Jewelers on 5th Avenue—picking up and delivering during my lunch hour and repairing them at night on a small table in the corner of our bedroom.
 That worked out OK and kept us going.
 We had at least enough money for food and could go to the movies occasionally or splurge on ice cream.
 But this wasn't the life we wanted to live.
 We decided to return to Switzerland if Ursula could not find work by the end of November.
 We kept our fingers crossed!

 America suddenly looked much more promising to us.
 We both worked hard and with that, our savings grew little by little.